tc39/notes/es9/2018-03/mar-22.md

 JRL: Returning 0 is also my intuition

-GI: So the developer intuition in the room matches giving lower precedence than ||
+GI: So the developer intuition in the room matches giving lower precedence than `||`

 WH: Or making the operators all right associative, which would be a transparent language for the language.

 JRL: Making this right associative would be really bad for ASTs and Babel

-RJE: YK?

 YK: there's something interesting about what should be truthy for this operator, I think its interesting in at least Ruby which just has false and nil.
 I don't know what to say about that, maybe null undefined and false is fine.